Victor Emmanuel III: Efforts to save the monarchy

 We're also going to lose our chicory.

-By early 1943, Mussolini was so psychologically shattered by the successive Italian defeats that he was so depressed and drugged as to be almost catatonic at times, staring blankly into space for hours while high on various drugs and mumbling incoherently that the war would soon turn around for the Axis powers because it had to.
+By early 1943, Mussolini was so psychologically shattered by the successive Italian defeats that he was mumbling incoherently that the war would soon turn around for the Axis powers because it had to.
 Even Victor Emmanuel was forced to concede that Mussolini had taken a turn "for the worse", which he blamed on "that woman" as he called Mussolini's mistress, Clara Petacci.
 On 15 May 1943, the king sent Mussolini a letter saying Italy should sign an armistice and exit the war.
 On 4 June 1943, Grandi saw the king and told him that he had to dismiss Mussolini before the Fascist system was destroyed; when the king rejected that course under the grounds that the Fascist Grand Council would never vote against Mussolini, Grandi assured him that it would, saying the majority of the gerarchi were now against Mussolini.
 Using the Vatican as an intermediary, Victor Emmanuel contacted the British and American governments in June 1943 to ask if they, the Allies, were willing to see the House of Savoy continue after the war.